srinath-chakravarthy/ovito/doc/python/introduction/examples.rst

 Examples
 ==================================

-This page will provide a collection of example scripts.
-So far there is only one example.
+This page provides a collection of example scripts.

 ----------------------------------
 Computing Voronoi indices